jlaumon/blog/content/post/d3d12-resource-states.md

 ### Erratum

-This article previously mentioned that the `BeforeState` could be `COMMON` instead of the promoted state.
+This article previously mentioned that, when doing a transition barrier after a promotion, the `BeforeState` could be `COMMON` instead of the promoted state.
 This is incorrect, it *must* be the promoted state, and the debug device will complain if you try to use `COMMON`.